cncf/tag-security/security-whitepaper/v2/cloud-native-security-whitepaper.md

 GitOps processes are responsible to deliver changes to the production environment and if that process is compromised, then the adversary may open infrastructure backdoors or may introduce harmful software to production environments.
-Some noteworthy guidelines to follow based on least privilege principle and separation of duties are:
+Some noteworthy guidelines to follow based on the least privilege principle and separation of duties are:

 * Restrict access to repository and branches

 * Never store unencrypted credentials or secrets in the Git repository and block sensitive data being pushed to Git

 * Enforce strong identity with GPG Signed Commits, to give accountability and traceability

 * Require linear history and maintain a commit history by disallowing force pushes

-* Enforce branching policy, especially protect the main branch and require code review before merging
+* Enforce branching policy.
+Especially protect the main branch and require code review before merging

 * Monitor for vulnerabilities, and keep Git and GitOps tools up to date

 * Rotate SSH keys and Personal Access Tokens, block unauthorized access to Git repositories

 * Utilize a dedicated non-user technical account for access where credentials are frequently rotated and short-lived

 * Limit users who can elevate permissions to remove security features to cover their tracks via deletion of audit trails and silencing of alerts